MatthijsDV2004/Project1CST438/README.md

 Most valuable thing learned?
 Well, I learned first how to use React Native, which was pretty new to me.
 But what I do take away from this project is the importance of communication and being able to have things done in a timely manner.

-Abel:
+Abel: <br>
-Link to pull request: https://github.com/MatthijsDV2004/Project1CST438/pulls?q=is%3Apr+is%3Aclosed Link to issues: https://github.com/MatthijsDV2004/Project1CST438/issues/27 https://github.com/MatthijsDV2004/Project1CST438/issues/21
+Link to pull request: https://github.com/MatthijsDV2004/Project1CST438/pulls?q=is%3Apr+is%3Aclosed <br>
+Link to issues:
+https://github.com/MatthijsDV2004/Project1CST438/issues/27
+https://github.com/MatthijsDV2004/Project1CST438/issues/21